 The beautiful variation of precious stones

-Precious Stones and their magical fascination to People.
-It is quite amazing that often a not very exciting looking piece of stone can have a shiny and beautiful inside.
+Precious Stones and their magical fascination to people.
+It is quite amazing that often a not very exciting-looking piece of stone can have a shiny and beautiful inside.
 It all depends on the person who works this stone to be able to bring this beauty forth by carefully cutting and polishing it.

-It takes many years for this person to be skilled in the trade of stone polishing and often this skill is passed on from father to son.
+It takes many years for this person to be skilled in the trade of stone polishing, and often this skill is passed on from father to son.

 Important Manuscripts on Precious Stones

 People nowadays and people from the distant past have been fascinated by stones, their beauty, and their properties.
 Pliny, in his Naturalis Historia, mentioned some 20 authors as the source of his knowledge on stones.

 The most detailed and complete treatise of the Middle Ages on stones is called Azhar al-Afkar fi Jawahir al-Ahjar (The blossoms of thoughts regarding precious stones) The writer, Al-Tifasi, (circa 1184-1253) gives a detailed report on 25 stones giving each of them a chapter.

-All the different civilizations have used stones as a means of beautifying through jewelry, the magical and healing properties stones were thought to have in aid for ailments and also as a form of payment.
+All the different civilizations have used stones as a means of beautifying through jewelry.
+The magical and healing properties stones were thought to have in aid for ailments and also as a form of payment.

 The tomb of Childeric

-An unusual find was made in 1653 in Tournai, Belgium.
+They made an unusual find in 1653 in Tournai, Belgium.
 It was the tomb of Childeric, king of the Salian Franks from 457 to 481 and the father of Clovis.
 The treasure eventually was given as a diplomatic gift in 1665 by Emperor Leopold to King Louis XIV of France.

 The Traveler Jean-Baptiste Tavernier

 A jewel merchant and renowned traveler of the 17th century was Jean-Baptiste Tavernier.
-He lived from 1605 to 1689 and was the son of a French Protestant who had to escape from Antwerp due to religious persecution
+He lived from 1605 to 1689 and was the son of a French Protestant who had to escape from Antwerp due to religious persecution.

-Between 1632 and 1668 he made six voyages to the East.
+Between 1632 and 1668, he made six voyages to the East.
 He visited many countries like Cyprus, Malta, Turkey, Syria, Iraq, Iran, Afghanistan, Pakistan, Indonesia, Sri Lanka, and India.

 In 1676 he published his two-volume Les six voyages de Jean Baptiste Tavernier.
-Already 200 years prior to his visit diamond mines were operated in India.
+Already 200 years prior to his visit, diamond mines were operated in India.

-The first modern scholarly edition in English was published in 1889.
+They published the first modern scholarly edition in English in 1889.
 A British civil servant with the Indian Geological Service, Dr. Valentine Ball, wrote a biographical sketch of Tavernier and also included a translation and notes.